 Help students search for programs based on more personally meaningful criteria, educating them about how their preferences translate to program attributes

 Align the digital search experience with their natural process

 Help students easily compare programs by different factors.

 I conceptualized a tool that could support students more directly.
-This was never implemented, but it starts a conversation about how a digital tool can serve students in this process.
+This has not been implemented; the goal is to start a conversation about how a digital tool can serve students in the Study Abroad process.

 I had so much fun learning about the very personal and powerful reasons that draw students to study abroad.
 Hearing about what the experience meant to each person I interviewed made me consider my own goals and values, and encouraged me to keep seeking out adventure and new perspectives.

 One difficult part of this project was deciding what type of solution was in the scope of the project; I initially wanted to move straight into creating a new tool, but knew that I could improve the process for students significantly with a few simple website recommendations.